Veridise/veridise-docs/zkvanguard/detectors/divide-by-zero.md

 ### Usage

+Select "Divide By Zero" in the "Required Detector Selection" section of the ZK Vanguard Task Wizard.

 :::info

-Coming soon.
+This detector will report an error if run on an LLZK file where the witness generation functions are empty, as this detector analyzes witness generation code only.

 :::

 ## Example and Explanation

-In the following example, the `Divide` circuit has been developed to compute the `quotient` of `dividend` divided by `divisor`.

 <Tabs groupId="example">
-{/* Commented out until Circom frontend is available for V2.
 <TabItem value="circom" label="Circom">

+In the following example, the `Divide` circuit has been developed to compute the `quotient` of `dividend` divided by `divisor`.

 ```circom title="division_bug.circom"
 pragma circom 2.1.8;